The Concord Academy Centennial Campaign

 To learn more, visit www.concord100.org

-On any given day here on campus, we can see the Centennial Campaign’s impact — in our athletes’ competitive skill and spirit; in our teachers’ scholarship made possible through Department X; in our young scientists’ eagerness to demonstrate their questions and discoveries.
+On any given day here on campus, we can see The Concord Academy Centennial Campaign’s impact — in our athletes’ competitive skill and spirit; in our teachers’ scholarship made possible through Department X; in our young scientists’ eagerness to demonstrate their questions and discoveries.
 Moments too numerous and now commonplace to name — and therein lies the true measure of impact: that our students and teachers have made these investments simply part of every day.

 Such progress does not happen on its own or by magic: it happens because of the generosity of this amazing school community.